Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want to find a new chicken dish to cook.
     + I opened the Fat Raccoon's main page, and I didn't immediately find a chicken recipe that I liked.
 Instead, I found a button, **Browse by Featured Ingredient!**, and I clicked it.
 I found the **Featured Ingredient** section for chicken and all the chicken recipes I could want!
-+ I want a place to leave a recipe so I can easily find it later.
++ I want a place to leave a recipe, so I can easily find it later.
-    + I opened the Fat Raccoon's main page.
-I want to have a digital place to keep a recipe, so I created a Fat Raccoon account.
+    + I've decided I want a digital place to keep a recipe, so I opened the Fat Raccoon's main page.
+I created a Fat Raccoon account from the login/create modal.
 The app took me to my newly created profile page.
 I clicked the **Share Recipe** button, and I filled out all the recipe's information including an image.
 I've discovered that I can edit my recipe from its recipe page in the Fat Raccoon app.
 I've also found I can favorite my own recipe from its page.
 If I go to my profile, it is in the **10 Recently Uploaded Recipes** section of my profile so I can easily find my recipe whenever I want it.
 + I want help deciding what to cook for dinner and I like a specific chef's recipes.
     + My friends, Mrs. and Mr. Fat_Raccoon have similar taste in food as me, and I want to easily find all of their recipes.
 I opened the Fat Raccoon's main page.
 I scrolled to the bottom of the page where I found a button, **Browse Chef Fat_Raccoon's recipes!**, and I clicked the button.
-I am now able to see all of the chef Fat_Raccoon's recipes.
+I am now able to see all of the recipes from the chef, Fat_Raccoon.
-    + My friend has an account on the Fat Raccoon app and I know her/his username name.
+    + My friend has an account on the Fat Raccoon app and I know her/his username.
 I opened the Fat Raccoon's main page and put my friends username into the search bar and now I am able to see all of my friend's uploaded recipes.
     + I opened the Fat Raccoon's main page, and I clicked on **Recipes** in the navigation bar.
-I found a recipe on this page that I liked, however it wasn't made by the chef Fat_Raccoon!
+I found a recipe on this page that I liked, however it wasn't made by the chef, Fat_Raccoon!
 I did find that if I clicked on the chef's name, under the picture of their recipe, it takes me to all the recipes submitted by this chef.
 + I want an easy-to-make recipe.
     + It's been a long day, I'm tired, and I want an easy-to-make recipe for dinner.
 I opened the Fat Raccoon's main page, and I scrolled to the bottom of the page.
 I found a button, **Browse our Lazy Favorites!**, and I clicked this button.
 I found numerous recipes that don't require much effort.
-+ I can't remember the name of a recipe that i liked on the Fat Raccoon and I want to find it again.
++ I can't remember the name of a recipe that i liked on the Fat Raccoon, and I want to find it again.
     + I opened the Fat Raccoon's main page, and I realized that I don't remember the name of the recipe I was looking at last night.
 I remembered I was logged in, so I logged into my
     Fat Raccoon account.
 I was taken to my profile page where I easily found the recipe I was looking at last night in my **10 Recently Viewed Recipes** section.
     + I opened the Fat Raccoon's main page, and I realized that I don't remember the name of the recipe I wanted to try.
 I logged into my Fat Raccoon account, and I'm taken